You need to follow these step by step guide in order to integrate Spotify's API.

 http://localhost:3000

-and just below that you will see View client secret button.client_id
+and just below that you will see View client secret button. - Now, click on that button and save both

 Now, it's time to authenticate the Spotify API using the previously saved credentials.
 Spotify offers various Authorization methods, and for now, we'll be utilizing the Authorization Code Flow.